List of active policies

 In terms of onsite events, your relevant personal data (details see “onsite events”) may be shared with our travel agency, hotels, airport transportation companies and host SAIs to arrange for your travel, accommodation and meals.

-Personal data shared with HRG is: passport copy, travel schedule, departure and arrival places, food restrictions and special needs due to disabilities.
+Personal data shared with the travel agency is: passport copy, travel schedule, departure and arrival places, food restrictions and special needs due to disabilities.

 Hotels – we only share what is necessary to make sure your stay is comfortable, such as your name, gender, airport arrival/departure date and time, food restrictions and special needs due to disabilities.